Skill Demand Index

 Very low gap rate — candidates generally have this skill

 Yes.
-Bachelor's Degree in Marketing/Business appears in 0.2% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Bachelor's degree in Marketing/Business appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
 Based on 5 analyzed jobs, demand is steady across multiple role types.

-The most common pairings are Marketing Plan Development, Marketing Strategy, Performance Management, Market Intelligence, Financial Management.
-Strengthening these alongside Bachelor's Degree in Marketing/Business improves your fit across more positions.
+The most common pairings are Cross-functional Collaboration, Marketing Strategy, Channel Marketing, Canadian Market Knowledge, Fluency in French.
+Strengthening these alongside Bachelor's degree in Marketing/Business improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.